 Capitol Jobs Marketplace

-- Must be willing and able to work overtime and irregular hours as required, including evenings, weekends and holidays.
+- Willingness and ability to work overtime and irregular hours as required, including weekends, evenings and holidays;

 How to Apply:

 Online applications only are being accepted through the State of Michigan’s NEOGOV system at https://www.governmentjobs.com/careers/michigan.
 Applicants must include the following three items as separate attachments in their online application in order to be considered: 1) cover letter outlining interest and qualifications, 2) resume, and 3) copy of college transcripts.The deadline to apply is 10:00 am on Monday, December 16, 2019.